ravelox/pimidi/FAQ.md

 # FAQ

+## 0. Which other libraries are needed to build ravelomidi?

+Please check raveloxmidi/required for the per-platform packages needed.

 ## 1. External software tries to connect to raveloxmidi over IPv6

 If you are finding that the client connecting to raveloxmidi is reporting issues trying to connect to an IPv6 address and you do NOT have IPv6 networking, you need to edit /etc/avahi/avahi-daemon.conf and set: